Content

 The number of children and young people with life limiting conditions is increasing, and a growing number are living into adulthood [2].

 As young people mature, their needs and preferences change.
-This means the models of care used to support them need to be adapted.
-If transition is not effectively planned and managed it can result in:
+The models of care that are used to support them need to be adapted accordingly.
+If transition from children's to adult hospice care is not effectively planned and managed, the young person might not be able to get the professional care they need.
+As a result, their physical and mental health could suffer.

 Text